cuongct220020/crypto-market-analysis-system/README.md

 # Crypto Market Analysis System

+> IT4931 - Big Data storage and processing – Hanoi University of Science and Technology

 ## General Information
 This project is a large assignment for a big data processing and storage course.
 It addresses the challenge of blockchain data, characterized by the '3Vs' of Big Data:
 * **Volume**: Managing massive amounts of historical and real-time transactions.